jenningsanderson/Twitter-Evacuation-Patterns/index.md

   <p>The goal of this project is to identify potential evacuation behavior based on geotags and timestamps within a Twitterer's contextual stream (EPIC).

   </p>

+  <p>This project is a continuation of work previously done with Andrew Hardin and Ellie Falletta</p>

   <h1>Posts</h1>